MariumAfzal2703/AI-Native-Development-Book-Notes/README.md

 # 📚 AI Native Development - Book Notes
 Welcome to my comprehensive notes on **"AI Native Development"**!

-## 📖 About This Repository
-This repository contains detailed summaries and key insights from each chapter of the book.
-I'm breaking down complex concepts into digestible notes to help developers understand the AI Native approach.

 ## 📝 What You'll Find Here
 - **Detailed Chapter Summaries**: In-depth breakdowns of each chapter